Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Related Work

 \section{Related Work}

 Congestion pricing has been extensively studied as a promising mechanism to alleviate traffic congestion \cite{Pigou1912WealthAndWelfare, Roughgarden2010AlgorithmicGameTheory}.
 Many recent works have focused on designing tolling schemes that address equity as well as efficiency concerns \cite{Jalota2022Balancing, Jalota2021WhenEfficiencyMeetsEquity, Maheshwari2024CongestionPricingforEfficiencyEquity}.
-While the literature on equitable congestion pricing mechanisms is vast, below we review related work on two categories in particular: credit-based and discount-based.
+While the literature on equitable congestion pricing mechanisms is vast, below we review related work on two categories in particular: credit-based congestion pricing and discount-based congestion pricing.

 Credit-based congestion pricing (CBCP) provides a travel budget to low-income users, to reduce the financial burden of tolls \cite{Li2020TrafficAndWelfareImpactsOfCBCP, Jalota2023CreditBasedCongestionPricing}.
 The study of CBCP policies for traffic control has largely focused on assigning \textit{tradeable} credits, which can be used by beneficiaries to access alternative transport services, such as public transit.
 Recently, Jalota et al. \cite{Jalota2023CreditBasedCongestionPricing} studied a \textit{non-tradeable} CBCP scheme for controlling traffic on a single multi-lane highway with an express lane, within a mixed economy framework.
 In particular, the CBCP scheme in \cite{Jalota2023CreditBasedCongestionPricing} provides eligible users with credits that can only be used to access express lanes, and cannot be exchanged for any other good or service.
 Our work shares with \cite{Jalota2023CreditBasedCongestionPricing} a focus on designing non-tradeable CBCPs.
 However, we introduce a novel notion of CBCP equilibria for the setting in which eligible users on the express lane can pay tolls out of pocket.
 Moreover, unlike \cite{Jalota2023CreditBasedCongestionPricing}, we also characterize equilibrium flows under DBCP policies, and study the effects of deploying CBCP and DBCP policies on general networks.
 Since the travel credits considered in our framework are non-tradeable, our work is also linked to the literature on artificial currency schemes \cite{Budish2011CombinatorialAssignmentProblem}.
 However, unlike most artificial currency mechanisms, our method considers a mixed economy setting in which only a subset of users are allotted credits.